Policies in this section only affect the UK as a whole unless specified.

 A proportional property tax can then be replaced by a Land Value Tax in the long term.
 As a result, it will replace a Proportional Property Tax and the Annual Tax on Enveloped Dwellings.
 This will be a 1% rate on all land and a Land Value Tax can also be used during recessions to increase spending without reducing productivity.

 A fairer VAT system.
 Currently mobility aids and products to end smoking are given a reduced rate of VAT but we would either push from them to be exempt from VAT.
+VAT rates on essential items should also be cut being funded by increased rates on luxury products.

 The top level for inheritance tax should be 50% and the bottom rate should be 25%.
 Inheritance tax is taxation paid on someone’s estate (money, property and possessions) after they have died.
 Inheritance tax will be paid on any money over £200,000 regardless of the recipient unless it is a charity in which it would start at £300,000.